Prediction for Maximum Supercooling in SU(N) Confinement Transition

 We will work with a vanishing $\theta$ angle, and consider only the leading contribution to the potential in the weak coupling, so perturbative contributions to the potential are neglected.
 In this approximation the potential is,

 with,

 The potential depends explicitly on $L$, which is interpreted as $T^{-1}$, and $L_{\rm cr}$ corresponds to the critical temperature where the confined ($\vec{\phi} = 0$) and the deconfined minima are equipotential.
-In the expression above $m$ is the gaugino mass, $v=2\pi/NL$ is the Higgsing scale, $\kappa$ is an $O(1)$ constant, and $\vec{\alpha}_{i}$ are the extended simple roots of the $\mathfrak{su}(N)$ Lie algebra~\cite{Georgi:1999wka}.
+In the expression above $m$ is the gaugino mass, $v=2\pi/NL$ is the Higgsing scale, $\kappa$ is an $O(1)$ constant, and $\vec{\alpha}_{i}$ are the extended simple roots of the $\mathfrak{su}(N)$ Lie algebra (with length of the root equal to $\sqrt{2}$)~\cite{Georgi:1999wka}.
+We emphasize that the \emph{structure} of the potential in equation \eqref{eqn:approx_pot} is valid for all $N\geq 2$ with only the number of holonomies $\vec{\phi}$ and detailed numerical coefficients changing.

+An important and novel feature of our analysis, which works with a controlled setup, is that the degrees of freedom determining the phase transition and bounce dynamics is not just a single Polyakov loop field variable $\Omega(\vec{x})$ as has been assumed in previous studies \cite{Pisarski:2000eq, Pisarski:2001pe, Pisarski:2002ji, Huang:2020crf}.
+Instead, our analysis shows that the true variables that determine the transition dynamics are the $N-1$ gauge holonomies $\vec{\phi}(x)$.
+For the special case of $N=3$, this turns out not to make a significant difference, however, for $N> 3$, the bounce trajectory (that will be commented on later and also discussed with an example in the supplementary material \cite{supp}) is highly non-trivial in the $\phi-$space becoming more so as $N$ increases.

 As noted in \cite{Poppitz:2012nz}, for $N\geq 3$, there are some key features of the potential in Eq.\eqref{eqn:approx_pot}.
 There are two local minima for a range of temperatures $\epsilon_{\rm sh} < \epsilon < \epsilon_{\rm sc}$. \begin{enumerate} \item For $\epsilon_{\rm sc}<\epsilon$, the only minimum is at $\vec{\phi}=0$ corresponding to the center-symmetric \emph{confined} minimum. \item For $0<\epsilon<\epsilon_{\rm sc}$ the confined minimum is the global minimum while there exist a set of $N$ local minima related by $\mathbb{Z}_{N}$-symmetry where $\vec{\phi}\neq 0$.
 They represent the \emph{deconfined} minima where the center symmetry is spontaneously broken (figure \ref{fig:su(3)_2d_pot}). \item For $\epsilon_{\rm sh}<\epsilon<0$ the confined minimum is a local minimum and the $N$ deconfined minima are the global minima. \item For $\epsilon<\epsilon_{\rm sh}$ there is no minimum at $\vec{\phi}=0$ and the only minima that exist are the deconfined minima. \end{enumerate} We call $\epsilon_{\rm sc}$ and $\epsilon_{\rm sh}$ as the points of maximum possible supercooling and superheating respectively.
 The above described behaviour can be seen in figure~\ref{fig:su(3)_2d_pot} explicitly for $SU(3)$.
 (Note that while we argue for the existence and approximate values of $\epsilon_{\rm sc,sh}$ can be reliably established, the actual PT dynamics at and close to $\epsilon = \epsilon_{\rm sc,sh}$ requires renormalization group resummation due to the existence of IR divergencies arising from thermal fluctuations. \cite{Pablo:2022})